Hermannsburg Mission: History

-On 12 October 1849, Louis Harms (1808–1865) founded the Hermannsburg Mission Seminary.
+On 12 October 1849, Ludwig ("Louis") Harms (1808–1865) founded the Hermannsburg Mission Seminary.
 This date counts as the foundation date for the Hermannsburg Mission.

-Harms worked at St. Peter and St. Paul's Church in Hermannsburg on the Lüneburg Heath, from 1844, initially as a curate and, later, as its Lutheran pastor.
+Harms served at St. Peter and St. Paul's Church in Hermannsburg from 1844, first as an assistant pastor (curate) and later as the parish pastor.
 He was considered a good minister by the community and had a great talent for bringing things alive.
 On Sunday evenings, the villagers gathered in the hallway of the rectory to listen to him.
 His stories simultaneously entertained, instructed and built people up.
 Local history provided him with lively material.
-His stories were published in the anthologies Honnig (Low German: "Honey") and Goldene Äpfel in silbernen Schalen ("Golden Apples in Silver Dishes").
+His stories were published in the anthology Honnig (Low German for "Honey") and Goldene Äpfel in silbernen Schalen ("Golden Apples in Silver Dishes").

 With his preaching Harms sparked a revival movement that reached as far as the patricians in nearby Hamburg.
 On 12 October 1849, the first students moved into the Hermannsburg Mission Seminary, newly founded by Harms.
 He appointed his brother, Theodor, as the first director.
 Harms campaigned tirelessly for donations.
 The eloquent and energetic evangelist managed to interest a large number of poor men from the heath in mission service, not unlike the effect that David Livingstone had on the poor of Scotland.

 Harms had a vision to begin his missionary work with the Oromo people (then called the Galla) in East Africa.
 The necessary funds were raised from the Hermannsburg congregation and later a large circle of friends.
 He even succeeded in building his own mission ship, the Candace, which was named after the Ethiopian queen, Candace, mentioned in Acts 8.27.
 The attempt to get to Ethiopia, failed however.
 Consequently, the Hermannsburg missionaries landed at Port Natal (now Durban) in South Africa in 1854.
 There they began to work among the Zulu people, and from 1857, were also operating in the Transvaal.
 In 1859 they established a mission station in Shoshong and in 1864, August Mylius started his work with the Telugu in southern India.